CNFloss/byte_serge/README.md

 This is so that you can do calculations with larger spaces but still have the canvas application fit on the users screen.
-The following is a qoute from the HTML5 specification of the canvas element
+The following is a qoute from the HTML5 specification of the canvas element explaining this further.

 > Using CSS pixels to describe the size of a rendering context's output bitmap does not mean that when rendered the canvas will cover an equivalent area
 > in CSS pixels.
 CSS pixels are reused for ease of integration with CSS features, such as text layout.